 Additionally, in his “income taxation as forced labor” argument Nozick draws an analogy between forcing a person to work for the state in order to promote social justice and taxing away earnings generated by that same quantity of labor.
 Since we know that (for example) compelling people to build housing for the poor under threat of punishment is morally wrong, how then, asks Nozick, can it be legitimate for the state to confiscate the fruits of a person’s labor in order to achieve the same objective?
 When you seize a person’s income aren’t you in effect taking the labor expended to produce it?

 Obviously, there are differences between forced labor and income taxation in that the taxpayer has greater control over the manner in which income is generated than the individual forced to work at the point of a gun.
-However, an essential part of being a moral agent is the exercise of our discretion with respect to the value we create.
+However, an essential part of being a rational agent is the exercise of our discretion with respect to the value we create.
 Thus, while forced labor and income taxation are not morally equivalent, they are morally impermissible for the same reason, i.e. they violate the Kantian prohibition against coercing autonomous agents.

 Apart from its novel and striking anti-egalitarian arguments, ASU is remarkable in other ways as well.
 As many commentators have noticed, it is written in a style rarely encountered in academic philosophy.
 It is self-consciously exploratory, provisional and discursive.
 Nozick forthrightly acknowledges that he lacks pat answers to many of the thorny questions he confronts, but pleads that in philosophy “there is room for words on subjects other than last words.”